Nicaragua, Costa Rica and Panama in

-These of you who read our blog know that Chris is an anthropomorphic stone figures freak.
+Those of you who read our blog know that Chris is a fan of anthropomorphic stone figures.
 Which means he finds them everywhere we go.
-In Nicaragua, a place he had dreamed of visiting was a small museum in Juigalpa (Museo Arqueologico Gregorio Aguilar Barea), featuring a significant collection of human shaped, pre-Columbian stone carvings.
+In Nicaragua, a place he had dreamed of visiting was a small museum in Juigalpa (Museo Arqueologico Gregorio Aguilar Barea).
+It features a significant collection of human-shaped, pre-Columbian stone carvings.
 They were fascinating (see our photos).
-Another part of the museum exhibits the weirdest artifacts we've ever seen: genetically deformed animals (like a two-headed calf), unrecognized by anyone hybrid of fish and bird (?) (the poster-board called it el diablo) and even a human cyclops baby preserved in a big jar.
+Another part of the museum exhibits the weirdest artifacts we've ever seen.
+It included genetically deformed animals (like a two-headed calf), unrecognized by anyone hybrid of fish and bird (the poster-board called it el diablo), and even a human cyclops baby preserved in a big jar.

 Besides the museum, there was not much to see in Juigalpa, so we went back to Managua.
 We took a bus from the main road, near the spot of our departure, but it was really crowded (we had to stand for almost an hour before some of the seats got released), so maybe the better idea would be to catch it one stop earlier, from the bus station.

 We arrived in Managua right for the play in the theater.
-Unfortunately, it was all dialogues, all in Spanish, and not at all in the main hall (we heard it's beautiful, but the National Theater was closed for visitors, so by buying the tickets we hoped to see it).
-Also, the actors started to engage the public, and since Chris's Spanish is limited and mine non-existent, we had to evacuate ourselves ASAP.
+Unfortunately, it was all dialogues, all in Spanish, and not at all in the main hall.
+We heard it's beautiful, but the National Theater was closed for visitors, and by buying the tickets we hoped to see it.
+Also, the actors started to engage the public.
+Since Chris's Spanish is limited and mine non-existent, we had to evacuate ourselves ASAP.

-At 8 am we climbed to Loma de Tiscapa Hill, we paid an entrance fee and went straight to the Canopy Tour office to be the first for their famous zip lining.
-It appeared they open at 9 am, so we wandered around the hill, admiring the view (beautiful!) until the crew arrived.
+At 8 am we climbed to Loma de Tiscapa Hill, we paid an entrance fee and went straight to the Canopy Tour office to be the first for their famous zip-lining.
+But they opened at 9 am.
+Till then we wandered around the hill, admiring the view (beautiful!) until the crew arrived.
 The zip lining over the crater lake was indeed spectacular, and we both had lots of fun.

 We wanted very much to visit the roof of the cathedral in Leon, but it was open only from 8 am to 12.

-In Via Via Hotel we paid for the volcano boarding for the next day.
-We looked for some other tour operator, but since we were not able to find them, we took the one from Via Via.
+In Via Via Hotel, we paid for the volcano boarding for the next day.
+We looked for another tour operator, but since we were not able to find them, we took the one from Via Via.

 The boarding itself was great, although not necessarily with the tour operator we had chosen (we write about our experience here).

-We came back to the hotel at 1 pm and hurried to take a minibus to Managua (1,5 h), where we changed to another minibus, to Granada (you have to cross a street, the driver will point the place from where the buses to Granada leave; again 1,5 h, none of the minibusses had AC).
+We came back to the hotel at 1 pm and hurried to take a minibus to Managua (1,5 h), where we changed to another minibus, to Granada.
+You have to cross the street; the driver will point the place from where the buses to Granada leave.
+Again, 1,5 h, none of the minibusses had AC.
 We reached Granada at 6:30 pm.